Trading Ore for 2026

 Unfavorable Outcome: The Risk of Losses and Margin Calls

-However, leverage works both ways.
-If the market moves against you and iron ore prices fall to $102.00 per metric ton, your position value drops rapidly.
-That same 3.9% market decline would now result in a 39% loss on your capital because of the 10:1 leverage.
-In severe cases, your broker might issue a margin call, requiring you to deposit more funds to maintain the position.
+Even at the current price of $118.50, a drop back toward $110.00 per metric ton would represent roughly a 7.2% decline, which could translate into a 72% loss on your $10,000 capital when trading with 10:1 leverage.
+In severe cases, your broker might issue a margin call, requiring you to deposit additional funds to maintain the position.
 If you fail to meet the margin requirement, your trade could be automatically closed at a loss.

 This example highlights that while trading iron ore using leverage can multiply profits in favorable conditions, it can also magnify losses when the market turns.
 Successful traders remain disciplined, using risk management tools such as stop loss orders and avoiding overexposure to protect their capital in volatile markets.